biareiam/moviequiz/README.md

 * Logged into GitHub.
 * Selected my repository from the GitHub dashboard.
 * Selected Settings at the top of the chosen repository.
-* Scrolled down to GitHub Pages section.
+* Scrolled down to the GitHub Pages section.
-* Under Source clicked the drop-down menu and select a source to be published, in this case it was Master Branch.
+* Under Source click the drop-down menu and select a source to be published, in this case it was Master Branch.
 * Once selected, the page was published immediately, and a link to the deployed website was presented.

 * The link to the deployed website can be accessed [here.](https://biareiam.github.io/movietrivia/)

 ## Credits